- Who has to report Health Care (HC) Contributions?

 A: Yes – especially if the employee’s hours will not be included in the FTE calculations.
 Declarations must be renewed annually and retained in the employer’s files for three years.
 Failure to maintain declaration forms with the appropriate information may hamper the employer’s ability to support FTE calculations, in the event a future audit is conducted.

-A: Only employees, who are eligible* but not enrolled in the health care plan offered by the employer of which the employer pays a portion of, can complete a Declaration of Coverage form. *An employee who meets the Health Care Contribution reporting definition of a “seasonal” and “part-time” employee should also complete a Declaration of Coverage form.
+A: The form is to be completed by ALL employees if the employer offers to pay a portion of a health care plan that provides hospital and physicians services to at least some of their employees. *An employee who meets the Health Care Contribution reporting definition of a “seasonal” and “part-time” employee should also complete a Declaration of Coverage form.
 If the employer does NOT offer to pay a portion of a qualifying health care plan, Declaration of Coverage forms are NOT needed, as ALL hours worked by ALL employees are considered “uncovered”, regardless if the employee has coverage elsewhere.

 A: At this time there is nothing in law that forces an employee to complete and sign the declaration.
 If the employee refuses to do so, the employer will have no choice but to include the employee’s hours worked in the FTE calculation.